pupil-labs/realtime-python-api/docs/getting-started.md

 Many more data streams are available in real-time, including fixations, blinks, pupil diameter, IMU data and more.
 You can also control the device remotely, for example to start or stop a recording.
 Lastly, you can also save events as part of running recordings, to automatically annotate your data via the API.

-All of these features are demonstrated and explained in more detail in the [Simple API]() section.
-More involved example applications can be found in the [Cookbook](./cookbook).
-All methods are documented in the [API reference](./methods/index.md).
+All of these features are demonstrated and explained in more detail in the [Simple API](./methods/simple.md) section.
+More involved example applications can be found in the [Cookbook](./cookbook.md).
+All methods are documented in the [API reference and Code Examples](./methods/index.md).